 Gum disease has two distinct stages: gingivitis and periodontitis.
 Periodontal disease is sometimes referred to as gum disease because its earliest stage is gingivitis.
 Gingivitis is an inflammation and mild infection of the gums that many people experience at one point or another.
 It can usually be treated with diligent brushing, antiseptic mouthwash, and thorough flossing at home.
 However, if gingivitis is not reversed, periodontitis, a more serious infection, can occur.
-To eradicate this deeper infection, your general dentist or periodontist can use a procedure called scaling and root planing.
-During this procedure, special scalpels or minimally-invasive soft tissue lasers are used to remove plaque and tartar buildup underneath the gum line around the teeth roots.
+To get rid of this deeper infection, your dentist or periodontist can use a procedure called scaling and root planing.
+During this procedure, they remove plaque and tartar buildup underneath the gum line around the teeth roots.

 Gum disease will cause lost of gum from between teeth.
 Periodontal disease is serious and has also been linked to more than just your oral health.
 In fact, the bacteria present in this disease can flow into your bloodstream, which is suspected to increase the likelihood of developing heart disease, heart failure, Alzheimer’s, and diabetes.
 Unfortunately, the damage that gum disease can cause to your body doesn’t end with better brushing habits.
 After all, periodontal disease isn’t just a lack of oral hygiene.
 Many pregnant women experience gestational gum disease due to the increased changes in hormones.

 Certain medications can also lower your immune system, making your body even more susceptible to illnesses like gingivitis and gum disease.
 Dental treatments can resolve the disease, yet repairing the lingering damage presents a different matter altogether.

 In addition, gum recession could be caused by aggressive brushing techniques.
-If this is the case, using a soft-bristled tooth brush and employing proper brushing technique can help protect your gum tissues and prevent further recession.
+If this is the case, using a soft-bristled tooth brush.
+Use the proper brushing technique to protect your gum tissues and prevent further recession.